 - Management by Objective didn’t provide a suitable solution for separating performance management from financial rewards.

-- Successful performance and reward management requires using objective metrics for evaluating individual skill, impact and contribution.
+- Successful performance and reward management require using objective metrics for evaluating individual skill, impact and contribution.

 - Andy Grove improved on MBO and developed Objective & Key Results at Intel.

 - OKR align individual activities and performance with organisational objectives.

 - OKR measure individual skill, impact and contribution using Key Results.